antoine77340/video_feature_extractor/README.md

 - The 3D model is a ResNexT-101 16 frames (https://github.com/kenshohara/3D-ResNets-PyTorch) pretrained on Kinetics.
 The 3D features are extracted at 1.5 feature per second at the resolution of 112.

 # Downloading pretrained models
+This will download the pretrained 3D ResNext-101 model we used from: https://github.com/kenshohara/3D-ResNets-PyTorch

 ```sh
 mkdir model